drhakoo-beep/Cybersecurity-Achievement-NordSecurity-/README.md

 My report is in the files.

-This process does not require root privileges if it works in a virtual environment or with cloning applications..
+This process does not require root privileges if it works in a virtual environment or with cloning applications...